 Open@VT is a blog by the Research and Informatics division in Virginia Tech’s University Libraries, focusing on open access, open data, and open educational resources (see the links to your right for more information).
 The opinions expressed on the blog are those of the authors.

-Virginia (Ginny) Pannabecker is the Health, Life Sciences, and Scholarly Communication Librarian at Virginia Tech.
+Virginia (Ginny) Pannabecker is Associate Director, Research Collaboration and Engagement at Virginia Tech’s University Libraries.
 She began learning more about open topics in 2009 during an internship with the Office of Copyright Management and Scholarly Communication at the University of Arizona, and while creating an Open Access Week exhibit for the Noble Science and Engineering Library at Arizona State University.
 Since then, she continues to explore openness and related topics, such as: Open Research Practices, Open Data, Open Education, and Open Licensing.
 Her papers and presentations are archived in Virginia Tech’s institutional repository, VTechWorks and in the Arizona State University ASU Digital Repository.
 She also has research profiles on ORCID, ResearchGate, and Google Scholar.
 To email her, add @vt.edu to vpannabe.

 Peter Potter is Director, Publishing Strategy, at Virginia Tech’s University Libraries.
 A historian by training (B.A.
 Virginia Tech; M.A.
 University of Virginia), he has devoted his professional career to scholarly publishing, most recently serving as editor in chief at Cornell University Press.
 In this current role at Virginia Tech he is charged with assessing the research and scholarly environments at the university in order to guide the Libraries’ long-term planning in the area of publishing services.
 To email him, add @vt.edu to pjp33.